 It's all about families cooking, eating and learning about healthy, safe and sustainable seafood.

-This year, Seafood 101 will also celebrate the Centennial of the Port of Seattle’s Fishermen’s Terminal.
+In 2014, Seafood 101 also celebrated the Centennial of the Port of Seattle’s Fishermen’s Terminal.

 So eat healthy with seafood and learn about its incredible nutritional value.
 Discover how government, business and community leaders are working together to achieve a sustainable,

 safe and strong fishing industry.
 Check out the economic value of the maritime and fishing industries and the diversity of career opportunities.

 Look for further details in the special Seafood 101 Newspaper in Education Supplement, which was published in the Seattle Times on Sunday, September 28, and in the Anchorage Daily News on Sunday, October 5.
 Click on the "Seattle Times - NIE Supplement" tab on this website.

 Seafood 101.
 Celebrate the journey from sea to market to table.